-The Volkswagen Phaeton is a leftfield choice as a luxury vehicle, especially given that it hardly set the world alight when the final-generation model was in production between 2010 and 2015.
+The Volkswagen Phaeton is another left-field choice as a luxury vehicle, especially given that it hardly set the world alight when the final-generation model was in production between 2010 and 2015.
 Even then it lagged behind its main rivals, with relatively plain styling and a price tag that didn’t seem to justify what the car could offer.

-However, as a used car it makes a lot more sense.
-We found examples from 2014 for under £10,000 with a fairly reasonable 75,000 miles on the clock.
-And given Volkswagen’s usual build quality, you can expect the exceptional levels of comfort and refinement to be as good as when the car rolled out of the factory.
+However, as a used car it makes a lot more sense, and given Volkswagen’s usual build quality, you can expect the exceptional levels of comfort and refinement to be as good as when the car rolled out of the factory.

 The Phaeton also had oodles of interior space going for it, meaning passengers had room to stretch their legs and - with 500 litres of boot space - chuck their luggage in the back with room to spare.

 Sure it isn’t much to look at, and the interior isn’t very inspiring, but if you’ve got a strict budget the Phaeton will go a very long way indeed.